vyca2017/content/content/tutorials/clients/graphql-and-jquery.md

 ---

-# Using GraphQL from jQuery
+# How to use GraphQL with jQuery

 Despite the growing number of modern web frameworks and Javascript libraries such as React & Angular, there is still a big community of developers using plain Javascript and [jQuery](https://jquery.com/) to build web applications.

-In this post, we are going to to give a quick example demonstrating how to interact with a GraphQL backend using `$.ajax`.
+In this post, we are going to to give a quick example demonstrating how to interact with a GraphQL backend using `$.post` (`$.ajax` works as well).

 ## What is GraphQL?